Saturday, February 21, 2026

 But it was.

-We flew to Homestead Air Force Base, where we were met with a vehicle to use and a chaplain to assist us.
+We flew to Homestead Air Force Base, where we were met with a vehicle and a chaplain.
 From there, we were rushed to Miami Children’s Hospital in Coral Gables.

 My sister, Dawn, flew in from Pennsylvania to be with us in the days that followed.
 Her presence was sanity.
 Stability.
 A quiet strength we desperately needed.